-RTC Timer to Power-on the System (ATX power supply only)
+RTC Timer to Power-on the System

 The RTC installed on the system board allows your system to automatically power-on on the set date and time.
+Set the date and time you would like your system to power-on in the "Resume On Alarm" field of the Power Management Setup (Chapter 3).